 Although there is a tendency to a strictly utilitarian approach to business, faith-based institutions often encourage students to look into nonprofit contexts and entities, including faith-based organizations.
 The values and mission of these entities differ from those of the for-profit organizations.
 Nevertheless, students are trained to think of the centrality of the organization, at the risk of overlooking both the mission and values of the nonprofit because of what Rochschild and Milofshy call “a lens borrowed from the for-profit (dominant) sector.”

 That is not to say that the concern over ethical understanding and practice has been ignored in the for-profit setting.
 It has been long recognized that the business curriculum should include an ethics component.
 Still, research has shown that business majors exposed to ethics training still often behave unethically once they join the corporate world.
 Can faith-based institutions do a better job at training and molding their students?
 What are the training elements that need to be optimized?

-Third, the students need a heart education, whereby they are brought to reflect, commit and resolve in their inmost being to stay true to their calling (Harris, 2008).
-This is where the spiritual component of the school life plays its role.
+Third, students need a heart education, whereby they are brought to reflect, commit and resolve in their inmost being to stay true to their calling (Harris, 2008).
+This is where the spiritual component of school life plays its role.
 No commitment can be made for the right from a vacuum.
-The students need to recognize that God is the source of all that is true and right.
-They need to know that they can ask for the Holy Spirit to enlighten their thinking and reasoning, and be encouraged to do so.
+Students need to recognize that God is the source of all that is true and right.
+They need to know that they can ask for the Holy Spirit to enlighten their thinking and reasoning, and they should be encouraged to do so.

 Note: Article written and posted in English